scalalandio/chimney/docs/docs/troubleshooting.md

     + Derivation took 0.109828000 s
     ```

-With the structured log a user could see e.g.:
+With the structured log, the user could see e.g.:

   - that no implicit was summoned during the expansion
   - how `Foo` constructor was called
-  - that default values was used and how it was obtained
+  - that default values were used and how they were obtained
   - what is the final expression and how long it took to compute it

 !!! warning

     Structured logs from macros are still logs - their role is to help with
-    debugging, but their format evolves over time and log for one macro could
+    debugging, but their format changes over time and the log for one macro could
-    look completely different to log from another macro.
+    look completely different from the log from another macro.
 Examples from this
     page should not be treated as any point of reference.

 Enabling logs can be done both on an individual transformation level, like